-This summary report of a community forum held by the Georgia Advisory Committee to the U.S. Commission on Civil Rights was prepared for the information and consideration of the Commission.
-Statements and viewpoints in the summary should not be attributed to the Commission or to the Advisory Committee, but only to individuals participating in the community forum where the information was gathered.
+This summary report of the Georgia Advisory Committee to the U.S. Commission on Civil Rights was prepared for the information and consideration of the Commission.
+Statements and viewpoints in the report should not be auributed to the Commission or the Advisory Committee, but only to individual participants in the community forum where the information was gathered.